Eliav, Israel: History

-Eliav was founded in 2004 and was initially named Haruv (חָרוּב) after the eponymous carob tree which grow in the region of the community.
-Secular, traditional and religious Jews live there and join as partners in education, Judaism and culture.
+Eliav was founded in 2004 and was initially named Haruv (חָרוּב) after the eponymous carob tree that grows in the community's region.
+Secular, traditional, and religious Jews live there and join as partners in education, Judaism, and culture.
 The community supports the environment and is part of the ecosystem of the Shephelah.
-Planning and construction in the community is focused on preserving the environment.
+Planning and construction in the community are focused on preserving the environment.

-In 2011, the name of the village changed to Eliav, in memory of Aryeh Eliav, a politician and activist.
+In 2011, the village's name was changed to Eliav in memory of Aryeh Eliav, a politician and activist.